How does open source software relate to security?

 - Do I use this program?
-Do not contribute to a project you do not use.
+I do not recommend contributing to a project you do not use.
 You will annoy the users and developers.

-- Do I like this program?
-Do I need this program?
+- Do I like or need this program?
 Is it useful to others?

 - Interested + learning → Enjoyment